Ron Kohavi, PhD

 Ronny Kohavi is a Microsoft Technical Fellow and VP of Microsoft's Analysis and Experimentation team at

-Microsoft's Artificial Intelligence and Research group.
+Microsoft's Cloud and AI group.
 He was previously a Distinguished

 He joined Microsoft in 2005 and founded the

 Experimentation Platform team in

 2006.
-He was previously the director of data mining and
+Prior to Microsoft, he was the director of data mining and

 personalization at Amazon.com, and